 The last mediators are the Hageman factor, which is a part of clotting factors and also plays an important role in inflammation.
 Activation of this factor will lead to the activation of the kinin system and the formation of bradykinin.
 Bradykinin increases the permeability of the walls of blood vessels.
 This leakage leads to the swelling considered as part of the acute inflammation.

-Other mediators and biomarkers of acute inflammation include Reactive oxygen and reactive nitrogen oxide species (ROS and RNOS), cytokines such as IL-6, TNF-alpha and chemokines, the formation of DNA adducts, acute-phase proteins such as C-reactive protein (CRP), inflammation-related growth factors and transcription factors (NF-KappaB) and major immune cell types.
+Other mediators and biomarkers of acute inflammation include Reactive oxygen and reactive nitrogen oxide species (ROS and RNOS), cytokines such as IL-6, TNF-alpha, and chemokines, the formation of DNA adducts, acute-phase proteins such as C-reactive protein (CRP), inflammation-related growth factors and transcription factors (NF-KappaB) and major immune cell types.
 The type of the mediators and immune cells involved all are variable and depend on several factors like the type of inducer, the duration of the injury, and multiple genetic loci.

 Cardiovascular Disease and Acute Inflammation

 Cardiovascular diseases, including atherosclerosis, are recognized as the most common cause of death worldwide.
 During the formation of atherosclerosis, the inflammatory mediators play a principal role in the initial cell recruitment until the rupture of the plaque.
-Cardiac stress due to any reason will first appear as inflammation.
+Cardiac stress, due to any reason, will first appear as inflammation.
 In affected cardiac tissues, there are elevated levels of inflammatory chemokines and cytokines synthesis and release.
 In cardiac injury, the most immediate defense mechanism against any cardiac tissue damage is innate immunity.
 Coronary atherosclerosis is the most common cause of myocardial infarction that results in cardiac tissue loss.
 In myocardial infarction, as the cardiac cells die and become necrotic, the inflammatory cells would start to come to the site of the necrotic tissue to clear the dead cells and debris.
 Cell death is the inducer that triggers the acute inflammation process resulting in the release of endogenous signals recognized as a danger signal.
 Subsequently, the TLRs-mediated pathways trigger inflammatory responses by activating the NF-kB pathway.
-Next, the chemokines recruit the leukocytes to the areas of infarct, and the cytokines allow the adhesion between leukocytes and endothelial cells.
+Next, the chemokines recruit the leukocytes to the areas of the infarct, and the cytokines allow the adhesion between leukocytes and endothelial cells.
 TGF-B and IL-10 promote cardiac repair by suppressing inflammation.

 Pancreas and Acute Inflammation

 Acute pancreatitis is an inflammatory disease of the pancreas caused by either pancreatic duct obstruction, gene mutation, or alcoholism.
 Acute pancreatitis is among the most common causes of hospitalization in the United States.
 Inflammation in acute pancreatitis occurs by activation of neutrophils and granulocytes, which secrete inflammatory cytokines.
-NF-kB, JAK-STAT and MAPK pathways play an important role in cell activation during pancreatitis.
+NF-kB, JAK-STAT, and MAPK pathways play an important role in cell activation during pancreatitis.

 Liver and Acute Inflammation